 Here is the pricing calculator for United upgrade awards.

 Upgrade awards are subject to availability, and you must call United to book.
 If you redeem miles for an upgrade, you will be placed ahead of MileagePlus elites seeking complimentary upgrades.
 Note that the miles will only be deducted from your account if your upgrade is confirmed.
-Basic economy tickets cannot be upgraded using this method, nor can award tickets.
+United basic economy tickets cannot be upgraded using this method, nor can award tickets.

 Some upgrade awards require a cash co-pay in addition to the miles you redeem.
 In many cases, you may find better value redeeming miles for a saver award ticket, rather than buying a cash fare to upgrade with miles.
 Make sure you do the math before you book.